PanamaOfficial Name: Republic of Panama

 Driving in Panama is often hazardous and difficult due to heavy traffic, undisciplined driving habits, poorly maintained streets and a shortage of effective signs and traffic signals.
 Use caution when driving at night; night driving is particularly hazardous on the old Panama City – Colon highway.
 Riding your bicycle on the streets is not recommended.
-As an alternative, there are a number of parks throughout the country where riding is permitted and safe.

 There is often construction at night on Panama's portion of the Pan American highway.
 There are few signs alerting drivers to construction, and the highway is not well lit at night.
 When traveling on the highway, travelers should be aware of possible roadblocks.
 The Pan American Highway ends at Yaviza in the Darién Province of Panama and does not continue through to Colombia.

-Public Transportation riders should always be aware of their surroundings, their possessions, and others traveling on the train with them regardless of the area where the train or bus is operating.
 Please refer to our Road Safety page for more information.
 Also, we suggest that you visit the websites of Panama’s Tourism Authority, Transportation Authority, and the national authority responsible for road safety in Panama (Spanish-only) for helpful information on road conditions in Panama.

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Panama’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Panama’s air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Panama’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Panama’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.